 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-Pseudohypoparathyroidism type 1C is a genetic disorder that resembles hypoparathyroidism (lowered levels of parathyroid hormone), but is caused by a lack of response to parathyroid hormone rather than having too little of the hormone itself.
-This condition is very similar to hypoparathyroidism, with low calcium levels and high phosphate levels in the blood.
-This condition is also associated with short stature, a round face, and short hand bones, which is referred to as Albright's hereditary osteodystrophy.
-It is distinguished from pseudohypoparathyroidism type 1A because those with type 1C do not have a defect in activity of a particular protein.
-It is inherited in an autosomal dominant fashion and is caused by a specific mutation in the GNAS gene.
+Pseudohypoparathyroidism type 1C is a genetic disorder that is very similar to hypoparathyroidism (parathyroid hormone levels are too low).
+However, pseudohypoparathyroidism is caused by no response to parathyroid hormone rather than having too little of the hormone itself.
+This causes low calcium and high phosphate levels in the blood.
+This condition is also associated with a group of symptoms referred to as Albright's hereditary osteodystrophy, which includes short stature, a round face, obesity, and short hand bones.
+This disorder is different than pseudohypoparathyroidism type 1A because people with type 1C do not have abnormal activity of a particular protein (stimulatory protein G (Gs alpha)).
+Type 1C is inherited in an autosomal dominant fashion and is caused by a specific spelling mistake (mutation) in the GNAS gene.

 - Topiwala S. Pseudohypoparathyroidism.
 MedlinePlus.
 July 2012; http://www.nlm.nih.gov/medlineplus/ency/article/000364.htm.
 Accessed 10/17/2012.